A limited number of graduate assistantships are offered to departments with graduate degree programs, as well as to other administrative offices.

 To obtain a graduate assistantship a student must meet the following requirements:

 (1) Be approved for regular admission to a graduate degree program.

 (2) Maintain academic good standing.
 If a student's grade point average falls below a 3.00 (academic warning), the student will have next semester or summer term to improve and return to good standing before termination of the assistantship.
 Should a student fail to return to good standing after the next semester or summer term, or should a student receive academic exclusion and be dismissed from the degree program, the assistantship will be terminated at once.

-Graduate assistants are required to work in-person between ten (10) and twenty (20) hours per week (depending on their contracts) for a total of 150-300 hours during the fall and spring semesters.
+Graduate assistants work in-person 10-19 hours per week.
 Course loads for graduate assistants must be at least six graduate semester hours.